Opera is rarely noted for its gunfights and action sequences.

 A genuine film star

-Incidentally, the opera house has enjoyed cameo roles in a few other movies, too.
+Incidentally, the opera house has enjoyed cameo roles in a few other movies and TV productions, too.
 For example:

-- Before Sunrise: the Staatsoper provides a suitable background for a late-night conversation between the film’s lead characters
+- Before Sunrise: the Staatsoper provides a suitable background for a late-night chat between the film’s lead characters

-- Sachertorte: the main protagonists enjoy a night at the opera
+- Sachertorte: the main protagonists enjoy a genuine night at the opera

-- The Recruit: one episode of the series involves a chase past the building
+- Season 1 of The Recruit: one episode of the series involves a chase past the building